SanyaNanda/MeraAnsh/README.md

 MeraAnsh is a combination of two hindi words i.e Mera which means "mine"/"my" and Ansh that means "a part of" which ultimately conveys a message that a child is the soul/a part of mother.

 ## Features
--Different portals for different users (like Doctor and Parent) -Doctor can upload patient’s reports,ultrasounds images,etc and can prescribe required medicines -Parents can view the report and respond personally -Covers every important information about vaccines recommended for a newborn along with their schedules -Details about Child Healthcare and Educational Insurance Policies -Plus details about Government Policies and Schemes(in India and globally too)
+-Different portals for different users (like Doctor and Parent) <br>
+-Doctor can upload patient’s reports,ultrasounds images,etc and can prescribe required medicines <br>
+-Parents can view the report and respond personally <br>
+-Covers every important information about vaccines recommended for a newborn along with their schedules <br>
+-Details about Child Healthcare and Educational Insurance Policies <br>
+-Plus details about Government Policies and Schemes(in India and globally too) <br>

 ## Tech